 | Exam identity | 220-1201 and 220-1202, sourced to the official CompTIA A+ page | Confirms that A+ is a two-exam credential. |

-| Structure | Review-only row: 90 minutes and up to 90 questions per exam, with multiple-choice single-response and multiple-response items in the captured note | Practice pacing and breadth context, not a pass-rate estimate. |
+| Structure | 90 minutes and up to 90 questions per exam; multiple-choice (single and multiple response), drag-and-drop, and performance-based questions (live-verified 2026-07-21) | Practice pacing and breadth context, not a pass-rate estimate. |

-| Core 1 domains | Mobile devices 13%, Networking 23%, Hardware 25%, Virtualization and cloud computing 11%, Hardware and network troubleshooting 28% | A Core 1 study coverage map. |
+| Core 1 domains | Mobile devices 13%, Networking 23%, Hardware 25%, Virtualization and cloud computing 11%, Hardware and network troubleshooting 28% (confirm on the official page) | A Core 1 study coverage map. |

-| Core 2 domains | Operating systems 28%, Security 28%, Software troubleshooting 23%, Operational procedures 21% | A Core 2 study coverage map. |
+| Core 2 domains | Operating systems 28%, Security 28%, Software troubleshooting 23%, Operational procedures 21% (confirm on the official page) | A Core 2 study coverage map. |

-| Cost | 274 USD per voucher row, two exams required | Budget context, not ROI.
+| Cost | 274 USD per exam, and A+ requires both | Budget context, not ROI.
 Confirm before purchase. |

 | Eligibility | No prerequisite; open registration | Entry-friendly access context. |